fvneto/angular_crud_books/README.md

 # Technologies and Prerequisites</b>

 <b>Challenges and learning acquired during development:</b>
-Os principais conceitos do Angular 10: Componentes, Diretivas, Pipes, Services, RxJS, uso do [material](https://material.angular.io/) e etc, muito mais
+The main concepts of Angular 10: Components, Directives, Pipes, Services, RxJS, use of [material](https://material.angular.io/) and etc.

 # Preparing the environment
   Angular requires the following items: